-- Assessing whether appropriate provision policies for inventories are applied. - Assessing whether the Group's subsequent measurement of inventories has been evaluated in accordance with the Group's provision policy consistently. - Assessing the appropriateness of the aging movement by examining the aging analysis of inventories, and relevant documents to verify the aging period. - Understanding the reasonableness of sales prices adopted by the Group's top management and the changes of the market prices after the reporting date, as well as verifying the sales prices and the calculation of net realizable value by vouching for the source documents of samples; then, determining whether the provision for net realizable value has been appropriately evaluated. - For inventories with low turnover, examining the sales after the reporting date and assessing the basis on the net realizable value that was adopted to verify the appropriateness of the Group's valuation on provision for inventory obsolescence.
+- Assessing whether appropriate provision policies for inventories are applied. - Assessing whether the Group's subsequent measurement of inventories has been evaluated in accordance with the Group's provision policy consistently. - Assessing the appropriateness of the aging movement by examining the aging analysis of inventories, and relevant documents to verify the aging period. - Understanding the sales prices adopted by the Group's management and the changes in market prices of inventories after the reporting date, then verifying the accuracy of the selling prices and the calculation of net realizable value through sample testing.